 Australia’s largest garden club with a strong focus on heritage seeds and organic gardening run by seed saving enthusiasts Clive and Penny Blazey.
 Started in 1978, the same year Permaculture One was published.

 Innovative Melbourne permaculture designer and teacher, well known for her artistic application of permaculture to balconies and small urban spaces as well as her Aussie interpretation of the best of Japanese traditional culture.

 Promotes a wide range of sustainable alternatives.
-Organisers of the Sustainable Living Festival, a major event in Melbourne in February.
+Organisers of the Sustainable Living Festival, a major annual event in Melbourne in February.

-A community group based in Hepburn and Daylesford in Central Victoria, focused on urgent realities of peak oil and climate change and raising awareness about how these issues affect our community, and how to respond with a plan for the future.
+A community group based in Hepburn and Daylesford in Central Victoria, focused on the urgent realities of peak oil and climate change and raising awareness about how these issues affect our community, and how to respond with a plan for the future.

 Permaculture group based in the Western suburbs of Melbourne.

 A 40-acre permaculture demonstration and production property at Gawler, South Australia run by Graeme and AnneMarie Brookman.
 One of the most inspiring permaculture places in Australia.
 Many courses run from the property including a yearly Permaculture Design Certificate course that David Holmgren co-teaches.